Gabrielle Union Expressed Concern Over America's Got Talent Incidents

 This Saturday it was revealed the two female judges would be leaving the series after just one season.
 At the time, no statement or explanation was offered for their departure.

 In recent years, the America's Got Talent cast experienced high turnover, with Heidi Klumand Mel Brown leaving after numerous seasons as judges this spring.
-Luckily, Tyra Bankswill be staying on as a host, a role formerly filled by Nick Cannon, who also left the show citing poor relations with executives.
+Luckily, Terry Crews, a role formerly filled by Tyra Banks and Nick Cannon, who also left the show citing poor relations with executives.

 (NBC and E! are both members of the NBCUniversal family.)